krzentner/language-world/data/gpt-3.5-turbo/chain_md/stick-push-2.md

-To use the stick to push the thermos to the target location reliably, the robot should perform the following steps:
+To grab the stick and use it to push the thermos to the target location reliably, the robot should perform the following steps:

-1. Put the gripper near the stick: The robot should put the gripper near the stick so that it can pick up the stick.
+    Steps:  1.
+Put gripper above stick  2.
+Grab the stick with the gripper  3.
+Line up the stick with the thermos  4.
+Push the thermos with the stick to the goal
+    First, put the gripper roughly above the stick so that we can grab it.
+    - When the robot's gripper is not above the stick, the robot should put gripper above stick.
+    If the gripper isn't around the stick, put it around the stick to grab it.
+    - When the robot's gripper is not around the stick and the robot's gripper is open, the robot should drop gripper around stick.
+    Once we have the stick, we need to line it up with the thermos.

-2. Grab the stick: The robot should grab the stick with the gripper.
+    - When the robot's gripper is closed around the stick and the stick is not aligned with the thermos, the robot should align the stick with the thermos.

-3. Position the stick: The robot should position the stick so that it's in a good location to push the thermos towards the target location.

-4. Put the gripper near the thermos: The robot should put the gripper near the thermos so that it can push it towards the target location with the stick.
+    Once the stick is aligned with the thermos, we can push the thermos using the stick.

-5. Use the stick to push the thermos: The robot should use the stick to push the thermos towards the target location.
-The robot should push the thermos gently to prevent it from toppling over.
+    - When the robot's gripper is closed around the stick and the stick is aligned with the thermos, the robot should push thermos with the stick towards the goal.

-6. Release the stick: The robot should slowly release the stick from its grip after it has completed the task of pushing the thermos to the target location.